 An easy 30-minute recipe starting with searing the chicken breasts on the stovetop, then oven-baked to a final temperature of 165° for a great tasting, moist, and tender weeknight dinner.

 This is how we cooked for many years.
 We had a freezer in the garage fridge for meat only.
 I would take out a couple of chicken breasts, a pork tenderloin, and some steaks, let them thaw in the refrigerator for a few days and work our way through them.

-I would get home from work, and I was tired, but we want a good dinner.
-I spent 5-10 minutes of preparation time and usually finish in the oven as I'm unwinding, and in another 15-20 minutes or so, dinner is made.
+I would get home late from work.
+But we want a nice dinner on a short timeline.
+I spend 5-10 minutes of preparation time and usually finish in the oven as I'm unwinding, and in 15-20 minutes, dinner was ready.

 Just a coarse salt and pepper will do, but we like our homemade All Purpose Seasoning - 7:2:1 and 7:2:2 and keep it on the stovetop.
 It adds garlic, which is required in our household.

 Season to your taste, but I don't suggest anything with sugars since they might burn with the searing.

 Searing will create a Maillard reaction caused by heating proteins and carbohydrates.
 It leads to browning and new flavors.
 It is different from caramelization since caramelization involves only carbohydrates.